gstew5/snarkl/README.md

 ## Limitations

 Snårkl is a preliminary research prototype undergoing active development.
+Don't use it in production.
+Pull requests are very welcome!

 ## Directory Structure